inuishan/client-throttle/Readme.md

   }
 }

 There will be 3 keys constructed.
 Lets say the request came at 5 minutes and 10 seconds & 100 milliseconds.
+They are wrapped to the nearest unit.
+So a request coming in on a Wednesday would be wrapped to Sunday while calculating the weekly limits.

 The keys would look something like:

-ecom_second_5
+ecom_second_5 <br>
-ecom_minute_10
+ecom_minute_10 <br>
 ecom_second_price_5

+We are using <b>Redis Pipelines</b> to reduce the Round Trip Time to the redis server.

+We increment the count of the following keys by 1 and <b>also set the expiry time</b> so that clean up is performed automatically by redis.